quickgrid/ai-resources/papers.md

 **Drawbacks**
 - `Defects` of the model are `inherited` to all adapted models `downstream`.
 - `Homogenization` create single point of failure.
+- `Emergence` properties of foundation models generate `substantial uncertainty` over capabilities.
  </details>